The monotone wrapped Fukaya category and the open-closed string map: Symplectic cohomology

-with $\mu^1$ defined by the same formula as in Definition \ref{Definition wrapped floer complex}, where $\mathfrak{d}$ is now the differential defining Hamiltonian Floer cohomology and $\mathfrak{K} $ are the Floer continuation maps $CF^*(wH)\to CF^*((w+1)H)$ analogous to \ref{Subsection kappa map}.\\[2mm] \textbf{Convention.} In \ref{Subsection Reeb chords and Hamiltonian chords}, we chose $H$ to have slope $1$ at infinity, but we could have rescaled $H$ by a constant $\epsilon>0$ (once and for all).
+and the natural choice would be to pick $c(s)\neq 0,1$ only near the circular $s$-slice of $\R \times S^1$ which contains the preferred point $\phi_f$ (although this is not strictly necessary).
+Recall in general we do not necessarily need the support of $d\beta_f$ to lie near $\phi_f$.
+Notice the above $\beta_f$ are constructed $S^1$-invariantly, and we will use these also for the $A_{\infty}$-structure in \ref{Subsection Ainfinity product on SC}.\\ We define the product $\mu^2$ on $SC^*(E)$ and the $A_{\infty}$-operations $\mu^n$ later, in \ref{Subsection product on SH}.\\[2mm] \textbf{Convention.} In \ref{Subsection Reeb chords and Hamiltonian chords}, we chose $H$ to have slope $1$ at infinity, but we could have rescaled $H$ by a constant $\epsilon>0$ (once and for all).
 From now on, we assume $H$ is Morse and $C^2$-small on $E^{\mathrm{in}}$, and linear on the conical end with slope $\epsilon>0$ smaller than the minimal Reeb period of the closed Reeb orbits in $\Sigma$.
-This ensures that the only $1$-periodic orbits of $H$ lie in $E^{\mathrm{in}}$ and are constant (on the other hand $wH$ typically will have non-constant $1$-periodic orbits on the conical end for large $w$). \begin{lemma} $SH^*(E)\cong H^*(SC^*(E);\mu^1)$ and the canonical map $c^*: HF^*(H) \to SH^*(E)$ arises as the inclusion of the subcomplex $CF^*(H)\to SC^*(E)$. \end{lemma} \begin{proof} The first claim follows by the same arguments as in \ref{Subsection the wrapped floer complex}, the second claim follows by definition (and required the rescaling in the Convention). \end{proof}
+Then the only $1$-periodic orbits of $H$ lie in $E^{\mathrm{in}}$ and are constant (whilst $wH$ typically will have non-constant $1$-periodic orbits on the conical end for large $w$), and the complex $CF^*(H)$ becomes the Morse complex for $H$, so $HF^*(H)\cong QH^*(E)$. \begin{lemma} $SH^*(E)\cong H^*(SC^*(E);\mu^1)$ and the canonical map $c^*: HF^*(H) \to SH^*(E)$ arises as the inclusion of the subcomplex $CF^*(H)\to SC^*(E)$, where $CF^*(H)$ is the $\mathbf{q}^0$-part of the weight $w=1$ summand of $SC^*(E)=\oplus CF^*(wH)[\mathbf{q}]$. \end{lemma} \begin{proof} The first claim follows by the same arguments as in \ref{Subsection the wrapped floer complex}, the second claim follows by definition (and required the rescaling in the Convention). \end{proof}